ahixon/rk3399-tools/README.md

 python3 -m flask --app clkbrowse run
 ```

-To generate the source `clocks.json` file, which contains the clock tree data:
+and to generate the source `clocks.json` file, which contains the clock tree data:

 ```
 python3 genjson.py